 Your sales strategy will direct your focus.

-You and the business become more effective.
+That way, you and the business become more effective.

 With less stress, less wasted time and fewer wrong turns.